 Phoenix Divorce Lawyer

-Bishop Law Offices, P.C. has five very experienced divorce lawyers, and an experienced and welcoming support staff.
-Our firm provides divorce and family law services throughout Arizona with three convenient locations for our divorce clients, including Phoenix (off Northern & the 51 Freeway), Tempe (by Ikea off Priest Dr. & Warner Rd.), and Scottsdale Fashion Park.
+Bishop Law Offices, P.C. has five very experienced divorce lawyers and an experienced and welcoming support staff.
+Our team of family lawyers in Phoenix provides divorce and family law services throughout Arizona with two convenient locations for our divorce clients, including Phoenix (off Northern & the 51 Freeway), and Tempe (by Ikea off Priest Dr. & Warner Rd.).